Create a device-based Conditional Access policy

 Create the Conditional Access policy

-Select Endpoint security > Conditional Access > Policies > New policy.
+Select Endpoint security > Conditional access > Create new policy.

-The New pane opens, which is the configuration pane from Azure AD.
-The policy you’re creating is an Azure AD policy for Conditional Access.
-To learn more about this pane and Conditional Access policies, see Conditional Access policy components in the Azure AD content.
+The New pane opens, which is the configuration pane from Microsoft Entra.
+The policy you’re creating is a Microsoft Entra policy for Conditional Access.
+To learn more about this pane and Conditional Access policies, see Conditional Access policy components in the Microsoft Entra content.

-Under Assignments, select Users or workload identities to configure the Identities in the directory that the policy applies to.
-To learn more, see Users and groups in the Azure AD documentation.
+Under Assignments, configure Users to select the Identities in the directory that the policy applies to.
+To learn more, see Users and groups in the Microsoft Entra documentation.

 - On the Include tab, configure the user and groups you want to include.